topasmc/topas-docs/parameters/scoring/phasespace.rst

 * Binary provides the same information as ASCII, but in a much more compact format, with data encoded in a stream of bytes.
 The header file tells the contents and byte order per particle.
 Use Binary in cases where the ASCII format produces excessively large files.
 * Limited is an alternate binary format compatible with some legacy codes.
 It has fewer options for what data can be expressed, but is compatible with codes such as that used by Varian for their TrueBeam phase space files.
 Use Limited format only when you need to exchange phase space with legacy codes.

-You can additionally write phase space to ROOT files, however there is no corresponding ability to read phase space back in from these files.
+You can additionally write phase space to `ROOT files <https://root.cern.ch>`_, however there is no corresponding ability to read phase space back in from these files.

 You tell TOPAS what format to write out by setting::